the-refrigerator/CS2-Session-Solutions/README.md

 # Running the programs

 ## Online
+Every solution will have a link to One compiler with the code in each session folder.

 There are several good online C compilers you can choose from:
 * [GDB compiler](https://www.onlinegdb.com/online_c_compiler)